U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Naphtha less than 401 degrees Fahrenheit: See Petrochemical feedstocks.

-Naphtha-type jet fuel: A fuel in the heavy naphtha boiling range having an average gravity of 52.8 degrees API, 20 to 90 percent distillation temperatures of 290 degrees to 470 degrees Fahrenheit, and meeting Military Specification MIL-T-5624L (Grade JP-4).It is used primarily for military turbojet and turboprop aircraft engines because it has a lower freeze point than other aviation fuels and meets engine requirements at high altitudes and speeds.
+Naphtha-type jet fuel: A fuel in the heavy naphtha boiling range having an average gravity of 52.8 degrees API, 20% to 90% distillation temperatures of 290 degrees to 470 degrees Fahrenheit, and meeting Military Specification MIL-T-5624L (Grade JP-4).It is used primarily for military turbojet and turboprop aircraft engines because it has a lower freeze point than other aviation fuels and meets engine requirements at high altitudes and speeds.
 Note: Beginning with January 2004 data, naphtha-type jet fuel is included in Miscellaneous Products .

 Natural gas: A gaseous mixture of hydrocarbon compounds, the primary one being methane.

 Natural gas field facility: A field facility designed to process natural gas produced from more than one lease for the purpose of recovering condensate from a stream of natural gas; however, some field facilities are designed to recover propane, normal butane, pentanes plus, etc., and to control the quality of natural gas to be marketed.

 Natural gas plant liquids (NGPL): Those hydrocarbons in natural gas that are separated as liquids at natural gas processing, fractionating, and cycling plants.
 Products obtained include ethane, liquefied petroleum gases (propane, normal butane, and isobutane), and natural gasoline.
 Component products may be fractionated or mixed.
 Lease condensate and plant condensate are excluded.
 Note: Some EIA publications categorize NGPL production as field production, in accordance with definitions used prior to January 2014.

 Natural gas processing plant: Facilities designed to recover natural gas liquids from a stream of natural gas that may or may not have passed through lease separators and/or field separation facilities.
 These facilities control the quality of the natural gas to be marketed.
 Cycling plants are classified as gas processing plants.